ankuagarwal/MachineLearning/README.md

 # MachineLearning
-his repo contains my solutions for the Coursera Machine Learning course
+This repo contains my solutions for the Coursera Machine Learning course